eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 1. Precondition violations
 1. Debug assert violations

-All of them must be supported by the platform and all of them abort execution (which cannot be changed).
+All of them must be supported by the custom implementation and all of them abort execution (which cannot be changed).

-Furthermore the platform may define additional kinds of errors, specifically non-fatal errors.
+Furthermore the custom implementation may define additional kinds of errors, specifically non-fatal errors.
 For non-fatal errors the execution continues afer reporting, so they should be used when the circumstances allow recovery from the error.

 ### Panic

 Before execution is aborted, a special `panic` handler is invoked.
-The platform defines this handler as part of the backend.
+The custom implementation defines this handler as part of the backend.

 ## Using the API to Report Errors